sssSSLp/PD_2021/README.md

 ## Data
 The csv files in this repository contain the original data used in the TITLE OF ARTICLE (URL).
 The description of each file is as follows:
-- *file name: description*
+- *`file name`: description*
-- background_all.csv: Characteristics of all participants.
+- `background_all.csv`: Characteristics of all participants.
-- background_first.csv: Characteristics of participants in the first cohort.
+- `background_first.csv`: Characteristics of participants in the first cohort.
-- background_second.csv: Characteristics of participants in the second cohort.
+- `background_second.csv`: Characteristics of participants in the second cohort.
-- normalized_count_with_deseq2.csv: Normalized read-count of all participants.
+- `normalized_count_with_deseq2.csv`: Normalized read-count of all participants.
-- readcount_all.csv: Original read-count data of all participants.
+- `readcount_all.csv`: Original read-count data of all participants.
-- readcount_first.csv: Original read-count data of the participants in first cohort.
+- `readcount_first.csv`: Original read-count data of the participants in first cohort.
-- readcount_secon.csv: Original read-count data of the participants in second cohort.
+- `readcount_secon.csv`: Original read-count data of the participants in second cohort.

 ## License